Advances in cognitive computing are challenging the traditional logic of devolution, marketisation and privatisation

 The implications of all this for policymakers are many and varied.
 I'll focus on just three.

 Firstly, the assumption that markets and devolution are preferable to greater central control can be challenged afresh on practical and empirical grounds rather than relying on philosophical or political arguments.
-For example, it is no longer clear that multiple local commissioners are Similarly, how certain are we that multiple outsourced providers are better placed to aggregate the knowledge required to improve public services than a single in-house provider?
+For example, it is no longer clear that multiple local commissioners are better placed to make decisions about public services than a centralised agency Similarly, how certain are we that multiple outsourced providers are better placed to aggregate the knowledge required to improve public services than a single in-house provider?

 Policymakers should therefore redouble their efforts to ensure that as much information as possible about the inputs, activities and outcomes of public services is collected and shared in a way that unleashes innovation and service improvement.